 Members of the Council have direct control over the Council's financial and operating policies.
 A number of members and senior officers are members of voluntary organisations which may receive small grants and funding from the Council.
 The grants and funding were made with proper consideration of declarations of interest.
 The Register of Members' Interest is held at the Town Hall and published online, and is open for public inspection.
-There are loans held of £3.868 million with the Low Carbon Hub on which a senior officer is a board member .
+There are loans held of £3.768 million with the Low Carbon Hub on which a senior officer is a board member.
 A number of Members serve on both the City Council and Oxfordshire County Council for which there are a number of transactions including grants and payments for services.
+A councillor is a trustee of an organisation that was paid £0.016 million for project support and is on the controlling body of a yuth organisation that received funds from the Community Infrastructure Levy (CIL) and funds for building improvements totalling £0.031 million; these are not material to the Council but are to the receiving bodies.
 A number of Members are also members of parish councils who receive precepts from the Council.
-One Member sits on Littlemore Parish Council which received £0.084 million Community Infrastructure Levy which is not material to the City Council but is to the parish.
+A number of Members sit on associations or charities which received payments from the Council in the year in respect of hall hire for election purposes.
+One Member sits on Littlemore Parish Council which received £0.122 million CIL and £0.082 million section 106 money which is not material to the City Council but is to the parish.
+A community association for which a councillor is a council appointed member received funding from CIL and hall hire to the value of £0.009 million.
 The total of members allowances is shown in Note 31 (page 72).

 Members represent the Council on various organisations.
 Appointments are reviewed annually, unless a specific termination date for the term of office applies.
 None of these appointments places the Members concerned in a position to exert undue influence or control.
-One member is a Council appointed member of the Management Committee for West Oxford Community Association which received income from hall hire from the Council which is not material to the City Council but is to the association.
+One member is a Council appointed member of the Management Committee for West Oxford Community Association which received income from CIL and hall hire from the Council to a total value of £0.009 million which is not material to the City Council but is to the association.